harryahlas/bescea/README.md

 # bescea
 #### Quick Smart Search Engine

 Do a quick, smart search on texts of your choice.
 Ideal for survey comments.
-Input data should be an R data frmae with one id column and one text column.
+Not suitable for long documents unless they are split out into smaller sections.
+Input data should be an R data frame with one id column and one text column.

 ```r
 source("besceaApp.R")